MateuSai/MateuSai.github.io/godot/_posts/2022-02-06-image-manipulation.md

 ![cat with godot face (blit_rect)](/assets/images/godot/image_manipulation/cat_with_godot_face_(blit_rect).jpg)

 I reduced the size of the godot image to half with the shrink_x2 function.
 The images can’t be merged if their format is different.
-For that reason, I converted the cat image to the godot image format (to png).
+For that reason, I converted the cat image to the godot image format.

 As you can see, the pixels around the godot image have disappeared. blit_rect **overrides** all the pixels below the image, the pixels around the godot icon with an alpha of 0 (completely transparent) take the place of the pixels below them.